Three Far North state highway speeds being reviewed

-Far North folk have just over a week left to make submissions on plans to review speed limits on sections of highway in the region.
+People in the Far North have just over a week left to make submissions on plans to review speed limits on sections of highway in the region.

 NZ Transport Agency Waka Kotahi (NZTA) is consulting on four sections of state highway at three locations in Northland – SH10 Kaingaroa (north and south sides), SH1 Moerewa to Kawakawa, and SH1 Hukerenui.